 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument, and shall become effective (except as otherwise provided in Section 9.1) when one or more counterparts have been signed by Peoples and delivered to MEH and one counterpart has been signed by MEH and delivered to Peoples.

 Except as otherwise provided in this Agreement, each of the parties hereto will pay its own fees and expenses, including its own counsel and accountant fees, incurred in connection with the negotiation, execution and delivery of this Agreement.
-Except as otherwise provided in this Agreement, Peoples shall pay all expenses MEH may incur in good faith on behalf of Peoples pursuant to the performance of its duties under this Agreement.

-No press release or other public announcements or written communications related to this Agreement or the transactions contemplated hereby will be issued without the approval of Peoples and MEH, except for any public disclosure that Peoples or MEH in good faith believes is required by Law (including, but not limited to rules or regulation, the FERC or the ICC) or by obligations pursuant to the rules of, or any listing agreement with, any securities exchange on which such party or an affiliate is or seeks to be listed.
+No press release or other public announcements or written communications related to this Agreement or the transactions contemplated hereby will be issued without the approval of Peoples and MEH, except for any public disclosure that Peoples or MEH in good faith believes is required by Law (including, but not limited to rules or regulation, the FERC, the ICC, or the SEC) or by obligations pursuant to the rules of, or any listing agreement with, any securities exchange on which such party or an affiliate is or seeks to be listed.

 The descriptive headings contained in the Agreement are for convenience of reference only and shall have no effect on the interpretation or meaning hereof.
 The word “Agreement” refers to the body of this Agreement.
 “Herein”, “hereunder”, “hereof” and the like refer to this Agreement as a whole.
 As used in this Agreement, the singular shall include the plural, the plural shall include the singular and each gender shall include all genders.